gleicon/ebook_cto_field_guide/index.md

 That was later rewritten and incorporated in [their culture manual](https://jobs.netflix.com/culture) with a similar phrasing and more context.
 > On a dream team, there are no “brilliant jerks.”
 The cost to teamwork is just too high.
 Our view is that brilliant people are also capable of decent human interactions, and we insist upon that.
 When highly capable people work together in a collaborative context, they inspire each other to be more creative, more productive and ultimately more successful as a team than they could be as a collection of individuals.

 "Brilliant jerks" by rule are not brilliant and take a lot of time and energy to manage from everyone, especially their peers.
 It is just not worth the time everyone spends and frankly not worth the production.
-I am yet to see a productive person cause impact without the minimal people skills.
-And frankly, most of the time they are not brilliant.
+I am yet to see a productive person cause positive impact without the minimal people skills.

-I decided to not put up with this kind of personality early on, after a lot of frustration and what I perceived as lack of support.
-Interesting enough, once I got a feedback that I behaved like a jerk in certain situations, and looking to it I found that I was cascading past behaviours.
-I've made a decision to destroy the myth that this is the default behaviour for tech people wherever I worked, starting by myself.

 This works in both ways — when learning up your craft, depending on your personality you may converge to an aggressive style specially if cornered under pressure.
 Exercising empathy you can detect if you are falling in this trap before tagging others as jerks.
-This can come from any role: Engineers, Product Managers, Engineering Managers and executives.
+This behavior can come from any role: Engineers, Product Managers, Engineering Managers and executives.

+To be fair we all were perceived as a difficult person at some point.
+Feedback is important to change but also don't hesitate to look for help.

 You don't need to cuddle and be a clown all the time but learn some people skills.
 It is very important to sought for help, having the support of a trained psychologist or mentor makes all the difference.

 ##### Tech Dramas

-On small companies and teams CI/CD, monitoring, automation, processes, choice of programming language and code review/pair programming may be the first things you have to decide upon.
+When small companies and teams start growing, things like CI/CD, monitoring, automation, processes, choice of programming language and code review/pair programming will require a decision.
 Some of them for due diligence and the rest mainly to put out the week's drama.
 You'll always have the tension between whatever kind of Dev and Ops you implement and at this stage they come out louder as a scapegoat.

 As the teams advances in maturity you'll see product management and tech culture more defined, the adjustment of the importance of tech in the org, the need for hiring and career plans.